james424smith/optimalrating/README.md

 npm start
 ```

-** Back End **
+### Back End
-The backedn part of this project is developed over PHP technology using Laravel framework.
+The backend part of this project is developed over PHP technology using Laravel framework.

 ```
 git cd optimalrating/server.optimalrating